Manuel Bompard

 Manuel Bompard (/fr/; born 30 March 1986) is a French politician who has represented the 4th constituency of the Bouches-du-Rhône department in the National Assembly since 2022.

-A member of La France Insoumise (LFI), of which he is the national coordinator, he previously served as a Member of the European Parliament (MEP) from 2019 to 2022.
+A member of La France Insoumise (LFI), he served as a Member of the European Parliament from 2019 to 2022.

+Manuel Bompard was the campaign director of Jean-Luc Mélenchon for the 2017 presidential election and the 2022 presidential election.

+In 2023, Jean-Luc Mélenchon appointed him coordinator of La France Insoumise.
+While Bompard is technically leader of the party, he only manages day-to-day affairs.
+Melenchon remains the de facto leader.

 Early life and education

 Manuel Bompard was born in 1986 in Firminy, Loire.
 He grew up in Drôme.
 His father is a computer scientist, then a farmer, his mother is a public servant in the housing sector.

 He graduated from ENSIMAG's engineering school in Grenoble.
 He was awarded a doctorate in mathematics in 2011, having defended a thesis of applied mathematics in aeronautics at the University of Nice Sophia Antipolis.
 He worked in a startup specialised in machine learning in Ramonville-Saint-Agne, Haute-Garonne.

 Left Party

 Bompard entered politics at the age of 19 during the movement in opposition to the European Constitutional Treaty in 2005 and against the First Employment Contract (CPE) in 2006.

 He became a founding member of the Left Party (PG) in 2009 and became its national secretary in 2010.
 In 2012, he was part of the events team for Jean-Luc Mélenchon's presidential election campaign.

 Bompard succeeded François Delapierre as Jean-Luc Mélenchon's campaign manager for the 2014 European elections in the South-West constituency.

 He stood in the 2015 departmental elections in Haute-Garonne in the Toulouse-5 constituency, alongside Dagmara Szlagor of EELV.
 They obtained 15.41% of the votes cast, but only 6.55% of those registered, which meant that they were unable to reach the second round (12.5% of those registered being required).